 Accessibility

-One big thing we wanted to address before this final hand off was accessibility.
-As this would be used in a healthcare spaces we needed to ensure that all the Visual options and settings offerent were both Accomdating and Accessible
+One important aspect we addressed before the final handoff was accessibility.
+Since the app would be used in healthcare settings, we ensured that all visual options and settings were both accommodating and accessible to a wide range of users.

 Key Screens